owlbarn/tutorial/book/aeos/README.md

 # Automatic Empirical Tuning

-( TODO: include more content)

 ## What is Parameter Tuning

 Recent research work on parameter tuning mostly focus on hyper-parameter tuning, such as optimising the parameters of stochastic gradient in machine learning applications.
 However, tuning code and parameters in low-level numerical libraries is of the same importance.
 For example, Automatically Tuned Linear Algebra Software ([ATLAS](http://math-atlas.sourceforge.net/)) and the recent Intel Math Kernel Library ([MKL](https://software.intel.com/en-us/mkl)) are both software libraries of optimised math routines for science and engineering computation.
 They are widely used in many popular high-level platforms such as Matlab and TensorFlow.
 One of the reasons these libraries can provide optimal performance is that they have adopted the paradigm of Automated Empirical Optimisation of Software, or AEOS.
 That is, a library chooses the best method and parameter to use on a given platform to do a required operation.
 One highly optimised routine may run much faster than a naively coded one.
 Optimised code is usually platform- and hardware-specific, but an optimised routine on one machine could perform badly on the other.
 Though Owl currently does not plan to improve the low-level libraries it depends on, as an initial endeavour to apply the AEOS paradigm in Owl, one ideal tuning point is the parameters of OpenMP used in Owl.